Mohammad-Elkhalil/MediTrack_430/README.md

-# HealSync - Healthcare Management System
+# MediTrack - Healthcare Management System

 ## Project Overview
 HealSync is a comprehensive healthcare management system built with modern web technologies.
 It provides a platform for patients and doctors to manage medical records, appointments, and healthcare information securely.